lbormann/darts-caller/README.md

 # AUTODARTS-CALLER

 Autodarts-caller plays sound-files on your local system accordingly to the state of an https://autodarts.io match.
 You can run this application on any machine that supports python.
 Of course it should be possible to run it next to autodarts itself.
-Furthermore it can forward multiple game events such throw-stats and leg-started to other web-applications that consume this data; ie. to initialize a video-record of highlights.
+Furthermore it can forward match events to other web-applications that consume this data; ie. to initialize a video-record of highlights.

 Autodarts-caller looks for an active game that is associated with your autodarts board-id.
 At the time only the game logic of X01-Variant is supported.